-A clear wax designed to feed and protect bare wood, and to protect all other wooden surfaces.
+A clear beeswax designed to feed and protect bare wood, and to protect all other wooden surfaces.

 - Natural Beeswax formula feeds, enhances and protects all fine wooden surfaces